karlan/AGN_templates/README.md

 ## Contact

-  Please contact me if you have any questions via jianwei (at) email.arizona.edu
+  Please contact me via jianwei (at) email.arizona.edu if you have any comments, questions or suggestions.